GymMed/Outward-Scene-Tester/Public/README.md

 Manager</a> to determining whether certain loot criteria could be applied.
 The Outward wiki does not provide all data correctly, and the game’s prefab values are not always listed in a consistent order.
-Other mods can optionally use this tool as a dependency to access the same event-driven scene data directly.
+Other mods can optionally use this tool to access the same event-driven scene data directly.
 </details>

 <details>